Jeløy Radio: History

 The use of Jeløy Radio grew and had its climax during the 1950s.
 From 1957 multiplexing was used on the transmission to the United States, with two channels used for telegrams and two for telex.
 At the peak point-to-point connections had been established with seventeen cities, as far away as in Japan and South America.
 The furthest away was to the Falkland Islands, which was connected to allow for relays onwards to the Norwegian settlement of Grytviken on South Georgia.

 Three longwave transmitters were also installed.
-One was operated for the Norwegian News Agency to transmit news telegrams to newspapers, including to Iceland and the Faeroe Islands.
+One was operated for the Norwegian News Agency to transmit news telegrams to newspapers, including to Iceland and the Færoe Islands.
 The Norwegian Meteorological Institute operated a transmitter which sent a weather map once each day.
 The third was used for a short period to transmit to Hamburg.

 The use of radio telegram and telex transmissions declined rapidly during the 1960s.
 New technology allowed for cheaper and more reliable transmission via fixed lines, which took over most of the traffic.
 The last point-to-point connection, to Warsaw, was closed on 1 November 1971.
 The station was therefore increasingly used as a coast radio station.
 The Norwegian News Agency turned off their service in 1977.
-The station remained manned until 1 January 1995.
+The station remained staffed until 1 January 1995.
 It was thereafter still used by the Ministry of Foreign Affairs for communications with their embassies until 2003.
 Telenor turned the operations building into a hotel in 1997.